Private beta

 BenchFit scores your repo A+ to F across six dimensions of code fitness, architecture gates, and Big Ball of Mud risk.
 Scan on your machine or in the cloud — then loop with your AI agent until the grade climbs.

-Go, Rust, TypeScript & Python.
+Go, Rust, TypeScript, Python, Java, Kotlin, Swift, C/C++ & C# — plus experimental PHP.
 No config.
 Your source is never retained in the cloud.

 The scale